 The fifth boot camp exercise you can do is the oblique sit-up.
 To start this exercise, you must lie down on your back with hands behind your head and wide elbows.
 First, stretch your legs on the floor while you lie on your back.
 Now sit up by engaging your abs and rotating the shoulders to the left while pulling the right knee towards the chest.
 Make sure your shoulder touches your knee and then reverse your movement to lie back down again.
 Repeat this on the other side to complete one round of oblique sit-up.

-Bonus: Mountain Climbers
+Honorable Mention: Mountain Climbers

 The mountain climber is probably the most straightforward Boot camp workout that one can perform.
 Start in plank position and drive your legs towards your chest as quickly as possible to start this workout.
 Move your legs one at a time when you are doing the mountain climber workout.
 By keeping your core tight and moving the legs quickly, this exercise will prove to be amazing for your core strength in addition to it being great for high-intensity cardiovascular benefits.
 If you happen to have a medicine ball on hand, try the variation in the video below for an added triceps pump.